BlackBird300/Capstone/README.md

-# Comprehensive README File

-## Project Title: **Novel Approach for Estimation and Forecast of the Weighted Average Cost of Capital Using ARIMA, LSTM, and Hybrid Model + Company Peer Comparables Finder**
+## **Novel Approach for Estimation and Forecast of the Weighted Average Cost of Capital Using ARIMA, LSTM, and Hybrid Model + Company Peer Comparables Finder**

 ### Objective
 This project is divided into two components: